The Best Comfort Techniques for Back Labor - Baby Chick

 Share

 When I was in labor with my first child, I was surprised by the pain I was experiencing in my lower back.
 As a person with chronic lower back issues, I have become very familiar with low back pain.
 But back labor pain was nothing I had ever experienced before.
-I was unprepared for that experience!
+I was unprepared for it!

-Techniques for Relieving Back Labor
+11 Techniques for Relieving Back Labor

 Even though back labor is common, it can be very uncomfortable.
-Here are some techniques that laboring moms can try to help relieve the pain.
+Here are some techniques that laboring moms can try to help relieve the pain:

-Dolphin Pose
+1. Dolphin Pose

 Pregnant woman on the floor doing dolphin pose.

-Stair or Curb Walking
+2. Stair or Curb Walking

 Pregnant climbing stairs and doing curb walking.

 Walk (or squat) alongside a curb or up some stairs.
 One leg will be on the curb while the other stays on the ground.
-This movement opens your hips unevenly, encouraging the baby to shift position.
+This movement opens your hips unevenly, encouraging the baby to shift position.8

-Rebozo Sifting
+3. Rebozo Sifting

 Husband doing rebozo sifting on his pregnant wife's belly.

-Massage
+4. Massage

 Beautiful doula rubbing the back of a pregnant woman

-Hydrotherapy
+5. Hydrotherapy

 Black and white image of a loving husband supporting and coaching his wife through an intense home birth.

-Counter Pressure
+6. Counter Pressure

 Husband doing counter pressure on his wife's lower back.

-Heat or Ice
+7. Heat or Ice

 Pregnant women leaning over on her couch using a heating bag on her back and wet washcloths on her neck and forehead.

-Hip Squeezes
+8. Hip Squeezes

 Husband doing a double hip squeeze on his pregnant wife's hips.

-TENS Unit
+9. TENS Unit

 Lower Back Physical Therapy with TENS Electrode Pads, Transcutaneous Electrical Nerve Stimulation.
 Electrodes onto Patient's Lower Back

-Backward Chair Sitting
+10. Backward Chair Sitting

 Pregnant woman sitting backwards on a chair.

 Many women find that sitting on a chair backward provides relief for back pain.
 It’s also an excellent position for the support team to have full access to mom’s back during labor.
+In addition, a “birthing ball” (or a yoga ball or Swiss ball) can provide an excellent alternative to open the pelvis, gently stretch the lower back, hip, and thigh muscles, and provide relief.6

-Sterile Water Injections
+11. Sterile Water Injections

 Hand in blue protective glove holds syringe with dose of sterile water.